dumlutimuralp/antrea-packet-walks/part_b/README.md

 # 5. Service to Backend Pod
 [Back to table of contents](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_b/README.md#part-b)

-The **assumption at this stage is, in the previous, kube-proxy managed NAT rules in iptables translated the backendsvc service IP to the backend1 pod' s IP (which is local to Worker 1 node)** to service the request that came from the frontend pod in the previous section.
+**The assumption at this stage is, in the previous step, kube-proxy managed NAT rules in iptables translated the backendsvc service IP to the backend1 pod' s IP (which is on the same node)** to service the request that came from the frontend pod in the previous section.
 The other scenario, in which iptables translates the flow to backend2 pod IP, will be explained in [Part C](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_c).

 To elaborate a bit further, the flow that will be explained in this section is shown below.